-POLICY 6.5 RISK TOLERANCE
+POLICY 6.4 RISK TOLERANCE

-BIG understands that on a scale of 1 - 10 APC is acknowledging that it roughly stands as a 6 in terms of risk level.

-Therefore, BIG's asset allocation model will begin at a balance of 60/40 equities to fixed income.
+The investment advisor understands that on a scale of 1 - 10 APC is acknowledging that it roughly stands as a 6 in terms of risk level.
+Therefore, investment advisor 's asset allocation model will begin at a balance of 60/40 equities to fixed income.
 This should lower annualized standard deviation in the portfolio noticeably year over year compared to a portfolio that is composed of 100% equities.

-POLICY 6.6 ASSET ALLOCATION
+POLICY 6.5 ASSET ALLOCATION

-Below is the representative asset allocation model that BIG will follow in respect to the assets in the APC portfolio:
+Below is the representative asset allocation model that investment advisor will follow in respect to the assets in the APC portfolio: